 The Bible, on the other hand, shows that Jesus came to create a single united class of his people, joining Jews (little flock) and Gentiles (other sheep) under the New Covenant when he said at John 10:16; "And I have other sheep, which are not of this fold; those also I must bring, and they will listen to my voice, and they will become one flock, one shepherd."

-There are groups that are more manipulative than the Watchtower Society.
-Like many Jehovah's Witnesses, I had a good upbringing with nice family and friends and what I consider to have been a charmed life.
+There are groups that are more manipulative than Watchtower.
+Like many Jehovah's Witnesses, I had a good upbringing, nice family and friends and what I consider to have been a charmed life.
 Many that join the religion have come from unfavourable backgrounds and becoming one of Jehovah's Witnesses has been an improvement.
 However, there are many religions that provide equally well for their followers without the adverse affects of Watchtower's coercive, unrealistic belief system.

 Jehovah's Witnesses are raised to believe they will never have to graduate, never get a wrinkle or grow old, never have to work or think about retirement and find it devastating to learn it was all a lie.
 For those who never set boundaries because it was all set for them (down to whether you can have a beard, smoke a cigarette or buy a lotto ticket), leaving in mid life is traumatic, having no idea of who you are or how you should behave.
 Around two thirds of people that are raised as Jehovah's Witnesses leave the religion.
 Since the majority are baptised as teenagers, leaving generally results in being disfellowshipped and spending the remainder of their lives with virtually no contact with childhood friends and family.

 High control groups create rules that go beyond accepted laws of the land and principles of the Bible.
 Paul aptly asks at 1 Corinthians 10:29;